atkrish0/adverse-regime-detection/README.md

 *The following steps are taken to clean the data and make it ready for feature selection process.

-  *Remove the variables with missing observations
+  1.Remove the variables with missing observations

-  *Add lags of the variables as additional features *Test stationarity of time series
+  2.Add lags of the variables as additional features

+  3.Test stationarity of time series

-  *Standardize the dataset
+  4.Standardize the dataset